Share

 - At-home diagnostic testing picked up 90% of infections in pooled swabs, and had a higher chance of being picked up in separate tests.

-Note: The CDC advises you to get in touch with a general care physician even for asymptomatic cases.
-No matter how benign, untreated STIs can cause severe damage to your reproductive system and even end up causing infertility.
+Note: The CDC advises patients to get in touch with a general care physician even for asymptomatic cases.
+No matter how benign, untreated STIs can cause severe damage to patient reproductive systems and even end up causing infertility.
 They are also linked to higher chances of contracting or spreading HIV.

 How Ash Wellness helps with at-home diagnostic testing